Saguenay Fjord - The Southernmost Fjord in North America

 A nice cozy Tadoussac village sits at the Saguenay River estuary.

-There is short 1 km / 0.6 mile trail which offers great views of the estuary.
+There is a short 1 km / 0.6 mile trail which offers great views of the estuary.

-There is a chance to spot a whale from here, however most people take a boat tour to increase their chances to see one.
+There is a chance to spot a whale from here, however, most people take a boat tour to increase their chances of seeing one.
 In fact, Tadoussac is one of the best places to watch whales in the whole country!

 But if not whales, you can definitely find some sea flora and fauna in tide pools.